Svitolina off the mark in Rome, Sharapova battles through rain

 Shapovalov shines again

-In the men's event, Belgian ninth seed David Goffin dropped a set to home hope Marco Cecchinato before getting back on track 5-7, 6-2, 6-2.
+In the men's event, Belgian ninth seed David Goffin was given a scare after leading 5-1 in the first set before losing six games in a row and dropping the first set to home hope Marco Cecchinato.

+The Masters Open finalist got back on track by winning the next two 6-2, 6-2 to advance to the second round.

 And Canadian teenager Denis Shapovalov battled past Czech veteran Tomas Berdych 1-6, 6-3, 7-6 (7/5), a week after becoming the youngest semi-finalist in Madrid.

-The 19-year-old will become the new Canadian number one next week.
+The 19-year-old will become the new Canadian number one next week in place of Milos Raonic.
 "I'm a little bit in shock," he said.
 "It's crazy that it's come so early."

 After a sloppy start Shapovalov found his feet in the second set breaking for a 3-1 advantage after Berdych hit a forehand into the net.

-The world number 29 clinched the set, on his third set point of a seven-minute game at 5-3, when Berdych hit a crosscourt backhand into the net.
+The world number 29 clinched the set, on his third set point of a seven-minute game at 5-3, when Berdych netted a crosscourt backhand.

 Berdych came within two points of victory in the ninth game, and Shapovalov raced to the first four points of the tie-break, holding on despite Berdych coming back dangerously for 5/5.

-Bosnia's Damir Dzumhur took 64 minutes to get past Spain's Fernando Verdasco to meet top seed and seven-time winner Rafael Nadal in the second round.
+Bosnia's Damir Dzumhur took 64 minutes to get past Spain's Fernando Verdasco to meet seven-time winner Rafael Nadal in the second round.

+The rain returned in the evening with the match between Croatian fourth seed Marin Cilic and American Ryan Harrison suspended with the first set tiebreak 6-6 (3/3) after 50 minutes play.